moisnx/flux/README.md

 # Flux

-> A blazingly fast, beautiful terminal file browser built with C++ and ncurses
+> A blazingly fast, beautiful terminal file browser built with C++ and Notcurses

-**Flux** (`fx`) is a modern file browser for the terminal that combines the speed of C++ with gorgeous UI design.
-Built with a clean, modular architecture, Flux provides both a standalone file browser and a flexible API for building custom file explorers on different GUI/TUI frameworks.
+**Flux** (`fx`) is a modern file browser for the terminal that combines the speed of C++ with gorgeous UI design powered by Notcurses.
+Built with a clean, modular architecture, Flux provides both a standalone file browser and a flexible API for building custom file management applications.

 ![Version](https://img.shields.io/badge/version-0.1.0-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)